Take the chapter quiz before and after you read this chapter.

 Only the killed (Salk) vaccine can safely be used in children with symptomatic HIV infection.
 However, the live vaccine is safe in infants who are HIV infected but well.

-Polio vaccine can be given to children with diarrhoea and vomiting but an extra dose should later be given as the diarrhoea or vomiting may prevent successful immunisation.
+Oral polio vaccine can be given to children with diarrhoea and vomiting and an extra dose is not needed as additional intramuscular polio vaccine is part of the immunisation schedule.

-- Very rarely (1 in 500 000), paralysis can follow use of oral Sabin polio vaccine.
+- Very rarely (1 in 500 000), paralysis can follow use of oral Sabin polio vaccine, usually in children with depressed immunity.
 This does not occur with the killed Salk vaccine.
-All cases of acute flaccid paralysis must be notified to determine whether polio has been eradicated.
+All cases of acute flaccid paralysis must be notified to determine whether wild polio has been eradicated.

-It is a combined vaccine against diphtheria, pertussis and tetanus.
+It is a combined vaccine against diphtheria, tetanus and pertussis.
 Pertussis is another name for whooping cough.
 The vaccine contains both diphtheria and tetanus toxoids, as well as killed pertussis (whooping cough) bacteria.
+Unlike the older whole cell vaccine (P) the much safer acellular vaccine (aP) is now used.

 Toxoids are inactivated toxins.
 Toxins are produced by the diphtheria and tetanus bacteria and cause most of the clinical signs in these infections.
 Toxoids stimulate the body to produce immunity to these toxins.

-In a refrigerator or cold box at 2 to 8 °C. Do not freeze DPT vaccine as this damages the vaccine.
+In a refrigerator or cold box at 2 to 8 °C. Do not freeze hexavalent vaccine as this damages the vaccine.
 Avoid direct sunlight as this may also damage the vaccine.
-It is best to keep DPT on the middle shelf of a fridge.
+It is best to keep hexavalent vaccine on the middle shelf of a fridge.

-Do not freeze DPT as this damages the vaccine.
+Do not freeze hexavalent as this damages the vaccine.

-- The 10 ml vial of DPT vaccine is ready to use.
-Shake the vial well and draw 0.5 ml of the vaccine into a syringe.
-Use a new 23 gauge needle for each child.
+- Use a new 23 gauge needle for each child.
 Never use the same needle for more than one child.

-- Clean an area over the skin on the outer side of the left thigh (upper leg) with an alcohol swab (NOT buttocks).
+- Clean an area over the skin on the outer side of the left thigh (upper leg NOT buttocks) with an alcohol swab.

-Three doses of DPT vaccine are given together with polio vaccine at 6, 10 and 14 weeks.
-A follow up (booster) dose is given with polio vaccine at 18 months.
+Three doses of hexavalent vaccine are given 6, 10 and 14 weeks.
+A follow up (booster) dose of hexavalent vaccine is given at 18 months.

-2-36 What are the side effects of DPT immunisation?
+2-36 What are the side effects of DTaP immunisation?

 - Mild redness, tenderness and swelling at the site of the injection for a few days.